USS S-8: Service history

-The two divisions – which comprised Submarine Flotilla 3 (SubFlot 3) – operated out of Cavite for the next three years, with annual visits to ports in China.
-They finally departed Cavite on 29 October 1924, and arrived at Mare Island, California on 30 December.
+The two divisions, which comprised Submarine Flotilla 3 (SubFlot 3), operated out of Cavite, for the next three years, with annual visits to ports in China.
+They finally departed Cavite, on 29 October 1924, and arrived at the Mare Island Navy Yard, California, on 30 December.

-S-8 remained at Mare Island through 1925, operated along the West Coast during 1926, and sailed on 10 February 1927 for the Panama Canal Zone.
-She operated at Coco Solo from March into April, and then sailed for New London, Connecticut, arriving on 3 May.
+S-8 remained at Mare Island, through 1925, operated along the West Coast during 1926, and sailed on 10 February 1927, for the Panama Canal Zone.
+She operated at Coco Solo, from March into April, and then sailed for New London, Connecticut, arriving on 3 May.

 S-8 spent the next three years operating along the New England coast, out of New London, with the exception of training cruises to the Panama Canal area from February–April 1928, January–April 1929, and January–March 1930.

+Fate

-Departing New London on 22 October, S-8 sailed to Philadelphia, Pennsylvania, where she was decommissioned on 11 April 1931.
+Departing New London, on 22 October, S-8 sailed to the Philadelphia Navy Yard, where she was decommissioned on 11 April 1931.
 She was struck from the Naval Vessel Register on 25 January 1937.